epfl-ada/ada-2021-project-qwerty/README.md

 - News_topic_extraction_and_NYT

 We also have more notebooks in the notebooks folder with analysis for each year and the Dataset folder contains some other ones which we used to preprocess the data.

+For viewing the interactive plots, download the files in the Plots_interactive folder and open them in a browser.